yezyilomo/state-pool/README.md

 <br/>

 ### useGlobalStateReducer hook
-`useGlobalStateReducer` works just like `useReducer` hook but it accepts a reducer and a global state.
-In addition to the two parameters mentioned it accepts other optinal perameter which is the configuration object, available configurations are `selector` & `patcher`.
+This is an alternative to `useGlobalState`, it works just like `React.useReducer` hook((If you’re familiar with `React.useReducer`, you already know how this works).
+It accepts a reducer and a global state object as parameters, it returns the current state paired with a dispatch method.
+In addition to the two parameters it also accept another optinal perameter which is the configuration object, available configurations are `selector` and `patcher` they work exactly the same just like in `useGlobalState`.

 ```js